WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==

 = 2.0.6 =
-* Fixed date warning in the `Date Preached` column
+* Fix date warning in the `Date Preached` column
-* Fixed downloads not showing notes and bulletin
+* Fix downloads not showing notes and bulletin
-* Fixed taxonomy images not working on new installs
+* Fix taxonomy images not working on new installs
+* Fix various bug fixes with feeds
+*

 = 2.0.5 =